 Thinking the rifles use live rounds

 Funeral honors fire blanks.
 Live ammunition has no place at a graveside.
-The sound is the same.
 The intent is to be heard, not to harm.

 Frequently Asked Questions